Category Archives: The Dreamer VI ~ The Outsiders

 Illustrating the Past

-I consider myself to be more of a writer than an artist, so I have been pleasantly surprised at the interest garnered by my books’ illustrations.
+I see myself more as a writer than an artist, so I’ve been pleasantly surprised by the interest in the illustrations in my books.

 Here is a sampling, including a few of the frontispieces, pictures from the Ice Age Animal Index that appears at the back of each volume in the 8-book series, and several illustrations from the children’s book, KAW.
 (The Header image is also from KAW.)